 Drought Tolerant Grass Alternatives for California Lawns

 It has been bad times for California homeowners as the drought continues its endless streak.
-With more and more restrictions being set on residential water usage, owning lush green lawns seem to have become a distant dream for homeowners.
+With more and more restrictions being set on residential water usage, owning lush green lawns is becoming a distant dream for some homeowners.
 Well, that isn’t necessarily the case.
 There is still a bit of hope for lawn owners as there are many great drought tolerant grasses out there that would help maintain a nice textured lawn.

 Dymondia Margaretae, also known as the Silver Carpet, is a perennial that is more than capable of handling the drought seasons that California is experiencing today.
 It is, however, a slow spreading ground cover.
 Hence, it may take time to develop into the lawn carpet that you desire.
 During the summer, tiny yellow flowers will bloom within the foliage.
 The preferred USDA hardiness zone for Dymondia would be around zone 9 to 11.